web-dave/webdave.de/src/assets/posts/stackblitz.md

 Stackblitz is an awesome tool for prototyping and for sharing live examples.
 But it can do even more: With StackBlitz you can kick off a GitHub repo with little to no effort.

 And you can run unit tests, too.

-Here I want to show you how to run your Karma  /Jasmine tests within StackBlitz.
+Here I want to show you how to run your Karma / Jasmine tests within StackBlitz.

 First things first, though.